fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Fixed normalization by a reference feature.
 - Minor bugfixes.

+#### Version Beta.0 (09/09/2025)

+- Added raw data spectra processing section to the DataAlignment specific interface.
+- Improved Data Annotation where chosen databases are merged together into a complete database before perfoming annotations (made associated changes).
+- Changed Formula Assignment to the score-based Formula Assignment.
+Small improvement on allowed mass deviation calculation.
+- Re-structured pathway analysis section to select more conservative background sets (metabolites detected in the data) and 'significant' metabolites based on univariate or multivariate analysis.
+- Added mapping formulas to pathway and pathway representation in pathways analysis section (only SMPDB pathways).
+- Minor bugfixes and improvements in text.

 ### Extra Packages to be installed to run the graphical interface (requires at least the versions indicated)

 - panel >= 1.3.4